LEADING CHANGE VIRTUAL

 With as much as $2.5 trillion USD expected to be spent on clean technology development by 2022 and investment and societal signals driving stronger action on climate change, it’s clear that the changes of tomorrow will be driven by the inventors of today.
 Not surprisingly, interest in entrepreneurship has grown among youth who are looking for challenging, meaningful, and impact-oriented careers.

-Have you ever thought of a career in cleantech but are not entirely sure where to start?
-Then please join us for an insightful conversation with four Canadian cleantech founders to discuss the challenges, opportunities, and pivots they’ve made along their start-up journey.
+On July 9, 2020, we invited four Canadian cleantech founders to discuss the challenges, opportunities, and pivots they’ve made along their start-up journey.

 - Kelcie Miller-Anderson, Founder, MycoRemedy